Best Canned Meats To Add To Your Survival Pantry

 When you’re planning meals, it’s worth reviewing recipes ahead of time to see how far they’ll go.

-The last thing you want in an emergency is to be one serving short for your family.
+The last thing you want in an emergency is to be one serving short.

-So choosing the right size package is a bit of a balancing act.
+So choosing the right size package is a balancing act.

 I recommend creating meal plans that use the entire amount instead of partials.

-This strategy leaves everyone well-fed and produces fewer partial can leftovers.
+This strategy leaves everyone well-fed and produces fewer leftovers.

 High Sodium Content

-As part of the canning and preservation process, most proteins in a can include a lot of added salts.
+Most proteins in a can include a lot of salts.

 Why?
-Because salt helps to create an inhospitable environment for bacteria.
+Because salt creates an inhospitable environment for bacteria.

 But this is a real challenge for anyone who’s trying to stick to a low-sodium diet.